When is Assortment Optimization Optimal?: Introduction

 \subsection{Description of Results}

+Our main technique for comparing assortments to general mechanisms is to upper-bound the latter using an optimal stopping problem, through \textbf{\Cref{sec:mechDesignGen,sec:seqImp,sec:monStopPol}}.
+Policies for this optimal stopping problem must further satisfy monotonicity constraints on their decisions across different sample paths, which come from the incentive-compatibility constraints of the mechanism.

-First we show that assortments are optimal within the larger class of IC mechanisms whenever the list distribution follows a \textit{Markov Chain choice model}, given any fixed item prices.
-Markov Chain already represents a fairly broad family of list distributions, capturing the most common \textit{Multi-Nomial Logit (MNL)} choice model, as we explain in \textbf{\Cref{sec:markovChainMainResult}}.
+We show in \textbf{\Cref{sec:markovChainMainResult}} that mechanisms are no better than assortments whenever the buyer's list distribution is generated by a \textit{Markov Chain} choice model, which includes the \textit{Multi-Nomial Logit (MNL)} choice model.
+The proof is quite simple given our upper bound, as we show that even the best optimal stopping policy without monotonicity constraints corresponds to an assortment.

-We also extend this result to hold under a more general sufficient condition, motivated as follows.
+We then show that assortments are optimal under a more general sufficient condition, motivated as follows.
 One way to view a Markov Chain choice model is---given any two potential prefixes for the buyer's list that end with the \textit{same} item, the conditional probabilities of the buyer choosing any item from any assortment disjoint from these prefixes are \textit{equal}.
-As a concrete example, if I take the customers whose lists begin with $(CB)$, and compare them to the customers whose lists begin with $(B)$, then these two groups have the same choice probabilities on all assortments not containing items $B$ or $C$.
-Our sufficient condition relaxes this property satisfied by Markov Chain choice models in the following way---if one of the two prefixes \textit{contains the other}, then it is allowed to have \textit{higher} conditional choice probabilities.
+As a concrete example, if we take the customers whose lists begin with $(CB)$, and compare them to the customers whose lists begin with $(B)$, then these two groups have the same choice probabilities on all assortments not containing items $B$ or $C$.
+Our sufficient condition relaxes this property satisfied by Markov Chain choice models in the following way---if one of the two prefixes \textit{contains the other}, then the former is allowed to have \textit{higher} conditional choice probabilities.
 On this example, since prefix $(CB)$ contains $(B)$, the probability of the customer purchasing e.g.\ item $A$ from assortment $\{A\}$ is allowed to be higher conditional on prefix $(CB)$ rather than $(B)$.
 Note that \Cref{eg:initial}, in which assortments were not optimal, goes directly against this condition---there the conditional probability of the customer purchasing item $A$ was higher starting from $(B)$ than $(CB)$, being 100\% instead of 0\%.

-Our sufficient condition is formally defined in \textbf{\Cref{sec:condition}}, with our main result that assortments are optimal under this condition proved in \textbf{\Cref{sec:complexPf}}.
-There we also provide further intuition on why this condition causes assortments to be optimal, and discuss our proof techniques.
+Our sufficient condition is formalized in \textbf{\Cref{sec:condition}}, and in \textbf{\Cref{sec:complexPf}} we explain and prove why it causes assortments to be optimal, which is heavily based on our monotonicity constraint on the optimal stopping policy.